Mariano Grondona: Media career

-Since 1989, he hosts his own weekly TV program.
+Since 1989, he has hosted his weekly TV program.

-In 1997 he received the Platinum- and Diamond Konex Award for Communication-Journalism, and have been awarded the Konnex Merit Diploma on the field of Political Analysis in 1987.
+In 1997, he received the Platinum and Diamond Konex Award for Communication-Journalism and was awarded the Konnex Merit Diploma in the field of Political Analysis in 1987.

-During the 2000s he has hosted two radio shows, Las claves del día and Pensando con Mariano Grondona.
+During the 2000s, he hosted two radio shows: Las claves del día and Pensando con Mariano Grondona.

 Political standing

-Grondona's views are considered right wing, with a strong Catholic element (as opposed to the more liberal -but still conservative- ideology of other right-wing opinion leaders such as the late Álvaro Alsogaray).
-In matters of Argentine foreign policy, he favors alignment with the United States.
+Grondona's views are considered right-wing, with a strong Catholic element, contrasting with the more liberal but still conservative ideology of other right-wing opinion leaders, such as the late Álvaro Alsogaray.
+Regarding Argentine foreign policy, he supports alignment with the United States.

-In the mid-1960s, Grondona supported the coup that brought dictator Juan Carlos Onganía to the presidency, and later held public office in his government, although he grew disappointed and was later dismissed.
-He stated that he "had tried to make a De Gaulle of Onganía, and got a Franco instead".
+In the mid-1960s, Grondona supported the coup that brought dictator Juan Carlos Onganía to the presidency and subsequently held public office in his government.
+However, he grew disappointed with the outcome and was eventually dismissed.
+He stated that he "had tried to make a de Gaulle of Onganía, and got a Franco instead".

-In the 1970s Grondona was a supporter of presidents Héctor José Cámpora and Juan Perón.
-After Perón's death during his term, Grondona supported the policies of Isabel Perón's Welfare Minister José López Rega, founder of the Argentine Anti-Communist Alliance.
+In the 1970s, Grondona was a supporter of presidents Héctor José Cámpora and Juan Perón.
+After Perón's death during his term, Grondona aligned with the policies of Isabel Perón's Welfare Minister, José López Rega, who was the founder of the Argentine Anti-Communist Alliance.

-As Isabel Perón's government fell apart, he advocated the participation of the military, and welcomed the beginning of the National Reorganization Process in 1976.
+As Isabel Perón's government fell apart, Grondona advocated the participation of the military and welcomed the beginning of the National Reorganization Process in 1976.
 A non-authorized biography of Grondona, El Doctor, by Martín Sivak (2005), pointed out that he worked as an advisor of military junta member Brigadier Basilio Lami Dozo, on whose request he wrote a government programme titled Bases Políticas para la Reorganización Nacional (echoing Juan Bautista Alberdi's Bases and Points of Departure for the Political Organization of the Argentine Republic).

 In his program "Hora Clave" on March 16, 2003, he declared about the dictatorship in Argentina from 1976 to 1983 that "The rational behavior, in any war, is to be on the side of the winners".
 On the day of former Chilean dictator Augusto Pinochet's death, he declared in the same program that "If Allende had stayed in power, Chile would have probably become a communist country", as well as "I can understand that someone that has a fascist ideology, will try to live by what he considers his "principles" [...], but what really disappointed me is the fact that he had bank accounts in Switzerland.
 That is intolerable".